tinohertlein/timesheet-wizard/docs/05_building_block_view.md

 - **tw-cloud-spi**: the service provider interface to be implemented for any cloud specific things.
 Like e.g. uploading timesheets to some cloud storage.
-- **tw-core**: the code module that contains the business logic.
+- **tw-core**: the core module that contains the business logic.
 This subproject is cloud-agnostic.
 - **tw-app-aws**: implements the interfaces of tw-cloud-spi with AWS specific code and also bundles the cloud-agnostic tw-core with AWS specific things to an AWS Lambda function.